DadArcade/peloton-to-garmin-py/README.md

 ### Setup

 1. **Configuration**:
-   - Ensure you have a `config.toml` file in the project directory.
+   - Edit the `config.toml` file in the project directory to add your credentials.
-   - If you haven't authenticated yet, it is easiest to run the script locally once to generate the tokens, or provide credentials via environment variables.
+   - See "Configuration & First Run" above.

 2. **Run with Docker Compose**:
    ```bash